 There is no specific diagnostic test.
 Diagnoses should be based on clinical history – e.g. recent viral infection (+/- absence of risk factors for cardiovascular disease), a suggestive ECG, and other supportive information – such as raised WCC or inflammatory markers.

 ECG – this will show widespread saddle shaped ST elevation.
 There may also be PR interval depression – and if both of these are present it is diagnostic of pericarditis

 - Later there may also be T wave inversion – especially if myocarditis is also present.
 This will eventually resolve

 - The ST elevation is often distributed in both inferior and anterior leads – thus this helps to distinguish it from MI

-- Bed-rest and oral NSAID’s. however – do not use NSAID’s in the first few days after MI – as they associated with increased risk of myocardial rupture.
+- Do not use NSAID’s in the first few days after MI – as they associated with increased risk of myocardial rupture

 - If pericarditis lasts more than 6-12 months, then chronic pericarditis is said to exist.
 In these cases, it is possible for the pericardium to thicken, and this can restrict ventricular filling, and then restrictive pericarditis is present

 Pericardial effusion and cardiac tamponade

 - Heart sounds soft and distant

 - Friction rub – may be present in the early stages (of pericarditis), but as the amount of fluid increases, the rub disappears